Melina Papoutsi

 Borrowing Beyond Bounds: How Banks Pass on Regulatory Compliance Costs, with Felix Corell

-Banks in the euro area must inform supervisors about each exposure that exceed 10% of the bank’s capital.
-Using a granular dataset that combines banks’ loan and security portfolios, we test whether banks pass on the cost of complying with the large-exposure framework to borrowers above the threshold.
+Banks in the euro area must inform supervisors about each exposure that exceeds 10% of the bank's capital.
+Using a granular dataset that combines banks' loan and security portfolios, we test whether banks pass on the cost of complying with the large-exposure framework to borrowers above the threshold.
 We show that after a decrease in the reporting threshold, small banks react by shifting more exposures just below the threshold.
-In addition, banks charge a sizable 76 basis point interest rate premium for large exposures, relative to firms just below the threshold.
-This premium is more pronounced for small banks and borrowers with fewer banking relationships and hence fewer outside options.
-In response, when firms approach their bank’s large exposure threshold, they become more likely to borrow from other banks.
-Despite the “large-exposure penalty”, we find no statistical evidence for bunching below the threshold, suggesting that there are substantial frictions that prevent firms from switching to better-capitalized banks to reduce interest expenses.
+In addition, banks charge a sizable 74 basis point interest rate premium for large exposures, relative to firms just below the threshold.
+This premium is more pronounced for small banks and unrated borrowers with fewer banking relationships and hence fewer outside options.
+In response, when firms approach their bank's large exposure threshold, they become more likely to borrow from other banks.
+Despite the "large-exposure penalty", we find no statistical evidence for bunching below the threshold, suggesting that there are substantial frictions that prevent firms from switching to better-capitalized banks to reduce interest expenses.

 Lending Relationships in Loan Renegotiation: Evidence from Corporate Loans